Group actions on stacks and applications to equivariant string topology for stacks: Introduction

 makes the equivariant homology $H_*^{S^1}(\LXX)[2-d]$ into a graded Lie algebra.
 Furthermore, the transfer map

 is a Lie algebra homomorphism.
 Here, $H_*(\LXX)[1-d]$ is the Lie algebra structure underlying the \BV-algebra structure on $H_*(\LXX)$. \end{thm}

-The non-equivariant string topology for manifolds equipped with a $G$-action (or more generally for differentiable stacks, for instance orbifolds) has been studied by many authors (for example, in \cite{LuUrXi} for finite groups $G$, in \cite{GrWe, CM} for a Lie group acting trivially on a point, and in our previous work~\cite{BGNX} for general oriented differentiable stacks).
+The non-equivariant string topology for manifolds equipped with a $G$-action (or more generally for differentiable stacks, for instance orbifolds) has been studied by many authors (for example, in~\cite{LuUrXi} for finite groups $G$, in~\cite{GrWe, CM, HL} for a Lie group acting trivially on a point, \cite{FT2} sor some global quotients and in our previous work~\cite{BGNX} for general oriented differentiable stacks).
 In~\cite{BGNX} we build a general setting allowing us to study string topology for stacks.
-In particular we define functorial loop stacks $L\mathfrak{X}=\mathop{Map}(S^1,\mathfrak{X})$, which are again topological stacks, and construct functorial $S^1$-actions on them.
-Contrary to the case of manifolds, constructing suitable\footnote{for instance models which have a well-defined homotopy type and commutes with colimits of spaces when the target stack $\XX$ is differentiable} models for mapping stacks is a nontrivial task, as the usual constructions using groupoids are rather complicated and not functorial.
-That is why we have chosen to work with stacks instead (see~\cite{Mapping}).
+In particular we define \emph{functorial} loop stacks $L\mathfrak{X}=\mathop{Map}(S^1,\mathfrak{X})$, which are again topological stacks, and construct functorial $S^1$-actions on them.
+Contrary to the case of manifolds, constructing suitable\footnote{for instance models which have a well-defined homotopy type and commutes with colimits of spaces when the target stack $\XX$ is differentiable} models for mapping stacks is a nontrivial task, as the usual constructions using groupoids are rather complicated and not functorial (nevertheless see~\cite{LuUrLoop} for a groupoid approach).
+That is why we have chosen to work with stacks rather than groupoids (see~\cite{Mapping}).

 In~\cite{BGNX}, we proved that the appropriately shifted homology of the free loop stack of an oriented stack is a Batalin-Vilkovisky algebra.
 Thereby, once we have the right tools to deal with the equivariant homology of stacks, it is possible to carry out Chas-Sullivan's original method for constructing the string bracket in the framework of stacks.
 This was the main motivation for the first part of this paper, in which we study the quotient of a (weak) action of a group $G$ on a (topological or differentiable) stack $\XX$, following the work of~\cite{Romagny}.
-This part is of independent interest and is expected to have applications beyond string topology.
+This part is of independent interest and is expected to have applications beyond string topology; for instance it allows to define and study equivariant (co)homology for groups acting on stacks.
 Our main result in this part is the following (see Section \ref{SS:presentation} and Propositions \ref{P:toplogicalquotient}, \ref{P:differentiable}).